Compared to other hex bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 If you use the lower height, it forces you to get much lower, and for shorter lifters, it definitely seems to work well.

-However, I went with this instead of the TB-1 Trap Bar was simple; I wanted to use the raised handles.
+However, I went with this instead of the TB-1 Trap Bar was simple; I wanted to use the raised knurled handles.
+Sure, while this might reduce the range of motion, it allows taller lifters to lift more comfortably.

 If you’re taller, it’s going to be very difficult to set up properly on some movements.
 Sometimes the Conventional Deadlift isn’t the right tool for your goals.
 Which is the main reason I switched to the trap bar deadlift in the first place.

-By using the higher handles, I’m able to get into a much stronger position without compromising my technique.
+By using the higher set of handles, I’m able to get into a much stronger position without compromising my technique.

-I’m sure many of you understand the need for the higher handles just like I do.
+I’m sure many of you understand the need for higher handles just like I do.

-And if you ever want to do other variations, you just flip the bar over and use the lower handles.
+And if you ever want to do other variations with a greater range of motion, you just flip the bar over and use the lower knurled handles.
 Easy!

 If you have different goals, maybe the TB-1 Trap Bar is fine.
 But in my mind, just spending a little more and having both options is a better investment.